nbn22385/htpc-docker/README.md

 HandleLidSwitchExternalPower=ignore
 ```

-### Restart on a schedule
+### Restart host on a schedule

-I set the host PC to restart every Sunday at 4 AM with a cronjob
+I set the host PC to restart every Sunday at 4 AM with a Cron job

 ```bash
 sudo crontab -e